- The GENIUS Olympiad is open to all international and U.S. students studying in grades eight through twelve (or the equivalent).

 - Participation Registration Deadline is May 1, 2018 to be eligible to participate in.

 - Applications and registrations will be made through our online application system, which will be available on the first date of application on our main page.

-- Application is the first step to submit a project.
+- The application is the first step to submit a project.
 Registration is the second step, in which you will provide participant and travel information.
 Both steps are required by the deadlines for all participants.

 - Please check our annual schedule for 2016-2017 for application start date, application deadline, and registration deadline.

 - All applicants (including GENIUS Certificate holders from affiliated fairs) MUST submit an online application by the deadline.

 - Multiple projects can be submitted using one login name.
 Each school/organization MUST create only one username to submit multiple projects.

 - The application system will ask for: contact information, fair affiliation (if exists), abstract, project paper upload (research paper or art work), media link, and the payment of non-refundable project application fee.

 - Once the Finalists are announced, you MUST confirm their participation before the registration deadline by completing the registration process for each participant who will attend the GENIUS Olympiad.